jwtanx/Hello-World-Of-Everything/Python/Library/Pandas/Pandas refresh.md

 # Method 2: Resetting + removing the column of the index
 df = df.reset_index(drop=True)

+# Method 3 : With the inplace, so you do not need to reassign the df
+df.reset_index(drop=True, inplace=True)
 ```

 ## Updating / Changing the value of a cell